kashupp/Gage_RNASeq/README.md

 This pipeline is written using shell scripting and it can be run on UPPMAX using a single file, see run_RNASeq.sh.

-This pipeline use FASTQC, MultiQC, Trimmomatic, STAR aligner and featureCOunts for counting reads in genes.
+This pipeline use FASTQC, MultiQC, Trimmomatic, STAR aligner and featureCounts for counting reads in genes.

 Finally, differential gene expression analysis is performed using DSEq2 in R.